 - ¼ teaspoon salt

-- Flavor the cheese.
-Put the Basic Cashew Cheese, oil, nutritional yeast, and salt in a blender or food processor and process until smooth and well combined.
+- Put the Basic Cashew Cheese, oil, nutritional yeast, and salt in a blender or food processor and process until smooth and well combined.
 The mixture will be fairly runny.

 - Line two 6-inch cake pans with cheesecloth or plastic wrap.
 If desired, sprinkle half of the peppercorns or fresh herbs evenly in each pan.
 Pour the mixture into the pans and spread it evenly.
 Cover and refrigerate for at least 8 hours, until firm.
 Let sit at room temperature for 1 hour before serving.